RedHatInsights/javascript-clients/packages/entitlements/README.md

-# Javascript client for Inventory API
+# Javascript client for the entitlements API
-If you want to use [RedHatInsights/entitlements-api](https://github.com/RedHatInsights/entitlements-api) you shouldn't use get requests directly, but rather use this client to integrate with this service.
+If you want to use [RedHatInsights/entitlements](https://github.com/RedHatInsights/entitlements) you shouldn't use get requests directly, but rather use this client to integrate with this service.

 ## Install
 NPM